geropl/github-mcp-go/memory-bank/progress.md

 2. Only then move to the next test case
 3. Start with "happy path" test cases before error cases

-Current focus: Make the "SuccessfulCreation" test case for create_pull_request work
+Current focus: Implement the remaining test cases for pull request operations following the detailed testing plan

 ## Next Milestone

 **Milestone 2: Complete Pull Request Testing**
-- Make "SuccessfulCreation" test case work
-- Implement remaining pull request test cases
+- Implement all 25 test cases for pull request operations
 - Ensure all pull request operations are thoroughly tested
+- Follow the iterative approach outlined in the testing documentation

 Target Completion: TBD